pnayak93/week_7/README.md

 for RNAseq, ATACseq, and DNAseq data, the aligning and sorting/indexing steps were done in separate scripts for testing purposes.
 The RNAseq alignment was performed utilizing parallelization on hpc3, and the ATACseq and DNAseq dataset alignment and sorting was performed without parallelization, just to see if i could do it using a looped single job with lots of cores.
 Both methods worked well with the parallelized job obviously being faster and more efficient.

-For the RNAseq job, the RNAprefixlist.txt file was generated separately using the following commands:
+For the RNAseq job, the RNAprefixlist.txt file was generated separately using the following commands, utilizing only a subset of the actual symlinks (a total of 96 fq.gz files, 48 pairs):

 ```